nhsuk/dct.crc.cms/README.md

 Format: eg:`01.00.00`

-Main integration branch is `master`
+Main integration branch is `main`

 ## Developing features

-- Branch of from `master` to start working on a new feature:
+- Branch of from `main` to start working on a new feature:

 ```
 git checkout -b feature/<feature-name>